Parking search in the physical world: Calculating the search time by leveraging physical and graph theoretical methods: Introduction

 \section{Introduction}

-While cars are inherently designed to move, whether or not to use this mode of transportation is oftentimes less a matter of \emph{driving to} a certain destination than being able to \emph{park} there.
-Indeed, in many large metropolitan areas, it is hard to overstate the importance of parking on mobility choices and, more broadly, daily life in a city \citep{shoup2018parking}: The time spent searching for parking exceeds dozens of hours per driver every year (35h to 107h in Western metropolises, according to INRIX survey data \citep{INRIX2017}), at an estimated cost of several hundred Euros a year per driver.
-Furthermore, trips that motorists eventually give up because of the lack of parking space are far from being unheard of \footnote{A 2005 survey conducted in 3 French cities indicated that the percentage of interviewees who had at least once given up a trip (`balking') because of parking unavailability amounted to 48\% in Grenoble, 67\% in Lyon, and 100\% in Paris \citep{SARECO2005}.}.
-Beyond these individual quandaries, cars cruising for parking may represent more than 10\% of the total traffic in many large cities (e.g., 15\% in central Stuttgart, 28\% to 45\% in New York), according to surveys and observations of the number of cars driving by a vacant spot before it is occupied \citep{shoup2018parking,hampshire2018share}, and thus significantly contribute to congestion and pollution in city centres.
+Cars are designed to move, \AN{but paradoxically} whether or not to use this mode of transportation is oftentimes less a matter of \emph{driving to} a certain destination than being able to \emph{park} there.
+Indeed, in many large metropolitan areas, it is hard to overstate the importance of parking on mobility choices and, more broadly, daily life in a city \citep{shoup2018parking}: The time spent searching for parking exceeds dozens of hours per driver every year (35h to 107h in Western metropolises, according to INRIX survey data \citep{INRIX2017}), at an estimated cost of several hundred Euros a year per driver. \AN{The burden of parking search is nonetheless unequally shared among drivers and trips: the many trips ended without any cruising contrast with the very long search times experienced in some cases \citep{mantouka2021deep}.} Furthermore, trips that motorists eventually give up because of the lack of parking space are not uncommon.
+(For example, a 2005 survey conducted in 3 French cities indicated that the percentage of interviewees who had at least once given up a trip (`balking') because of parking unavailability amounted to 48\% in Grenoble, 67\% in Lyon, and 100\% in Paris \citep{SARECO2005}.)
+Beyond these individual quandaries, cars cruising for parking may represent more than 10\% of the total traffic in many large cities (e.g., 15\% in central Stuttgart, 28\% to 45\% in New York), according to surveys and observations of the number of cars driving by a vacant spot before it is occupied \citep{shoup2018parking,hampshire2018share}; \AN{these cruising cars} contribute to congestion and pollution in city centres \AN{\citep{gallo2011multilayer}}.
 Admittedly, these quantitative figures are vividly debated and may overestimate the typical share of traffic due to cruising for parking by investigating only the most problematic areas \citep{weinberger2020parking}.